novak-jiri/cyclobranch/README.md

 # CycloBranch

-A tool for mass spectrometry data analysis.
+An open-source and cross-platform tool for mass spectrometry data analysis.

 ## Main features
   * *De novo* sequencing of nonribosomal peptides.